spacecloud-io/space-learn/content/Frontend Course/react-basics/working-with-todos.md

 ```

 ### Delete Todo
-Similarly in the delete todo we'll call the delete todo function, pass the, provided id and if everything goes well, we'll filter out the todo from our state.
+Similarly in the delete todo we'll call the delete todo function, pass the provided id and if everything goes well, we'll filter out the todo from our state.

 ```js
 const deleteTodo = id => {